 I also have an extensive series of open edition digital prints on a dance theme and a range of individual prints in various print media, including collagraph, drypoint, monoprint, silk screen and digital.

 Before the COVID Pandemic, I was working on a series of collagraph prints to be called ‘Ancient Landscapes’.
 This imagines the survival of a range of Neolithic art into the modern landscape.
 This is currently on hold until my foot problems are resolved.
 I recently discovered that the British artist Eric Ravilious did something similar with a series of Zodiac prints.
 I may yet return to ‘The Landscape of Memory.’

 I now want to use what I have learned to work in a more directed fashion.
 I’ve been thinking about the evocative descriptions of landscape in the ‘Mars Trilogy’ by Kim Stanley Robinson for some time.
 He even uses the word palimpsest to describe the effect of billions of years of meteor strikes on the surface.
 I’m planning a suite of images based on those descriptions, beginning with some small monotype studies.
 For these to succeed, I will need to have much stronger ideas of what the final image will look like.
 This will be a new and more challenging way of working.

 Blog posts on this site have examined the use of my gel prints as a source for digital imagery.
 This is an area I intend to explore further.
 These digital images could also provide a route to interpreting the gel prints as silk screen, and hence as multiples.
 Because I don’t currently have access to the necessary equipment, that will have to be deferred for a while.
-I may however make a set of purely digital prints as a way of experimenting with the imagery.
+I am however working on a range of purely digital prints.
+These are emphatically NOT reproductions.
+Every digital print is conceived and made in the PC, always with the intent to make a physical print.

 I have perhaps 15,000 photos in my personal archive.
 This is a resource I really want to explore further.
 I have made a few digital prints from them, but there are several other avenues I can follow.